amandakoka/milestone-two/README.md

 ### JavaScript Validation

+Google Chrome developer tools were used throughout to test JavaScript.

+#### Console Output:
+1. Insert "console.log" statements at different points in my JavaScript code when something wasn't working or I was testing to see if there were any errors.
+2. Opened my website in my browser and accessed developer tools by selecting inspect.
+   - Checked the "console" tab for any logs or error messages outputted by my JavaScript code.
+3. All console logs were shown, and no error messages were found.

+#### Manual Testing:

+#### 1. Start the Quiz:
+   - **Action:** Clicked the "Start Quiz" button.
+   - **Expected Results:**
+     - The quiz screen should be displayed.
+     - The timer should start counting up.
+   - **Verifications:**
+     - Confirmed the display of the quiz screen.
+     - Checked the accurate initiation of the timer.

+#### 2. Answer Questions:
+   - **Actions:**
+     - Clicked on each answer for a question.
+   - **Expected Results:**
+     - The selected answer should be visually highlighted.
+     - A correct/incorrect message should be displayed.
+     - The correct and incorrect scores should be updated accordingly.
+   - **Verifications:**
+     - Checked the correct highlighting of the selected answer.
+     - Verified the display of correct/incorrect messages.
+     - Confirmed the accurate update of the correct and incorrect scores.

+#### 3. Navigation:
+   - **Actions:**
+     - Clicked the "Next" button after answering each question.
+   - **Expected Results:**
+     - The next question should be displayed.
+     - The progress bar should be accurately updated.
+   - **Verifications:**
+     - Ensured the display of the next question.
+     - Validated the accurate update of the progress bar.

+#### 4. Timer Functionality:
+   - **Observations:**
+     - Monitored the timer while answering questions.
+   - **Expected Results:**
+     - The timer should increment correctly.
+     - The timer should stop when the quiz is completed.
+   - **Verifications:**
+     - Ensured correct and continuous timer incrementation.
+     - Confirmed the timer stops when the quiz is completed.

+#### 5. Restart Quiz:
+   - **Action:** Clicked the "Play again!" button after completing the quiz.
+   - **Expected Results:**
+     - The quiz should reset.
+     - The first question should be displayed and must be a different order.
+     - Scores (correct and incorrect) should be reset.
+   - **Verifications:**
+     - Verified the successful reset of the quiz.
+     - Confirmed the display of the first question and different order.
+     - Checked and confirmed the reset of scores.

+#### 6. Quiz Completion:
+   - **Actions:**
+     - Answered all questions and completed the quiz.
+   - **Expected Results:**
+     - The final score should be displayed.
+     - The "Play again!" button should appear.
+   - **Verifications:**
+     - Validated the display of the final score.
+     - Checked and confirmed the appearance of the "Play again!" button.

 ### Performance
 For the performance of the website, Lighthouse and Chrome Developer Tools were used to test the peformance of the website.